 Management has taken steps to evaluate resources throughout the organization to determine where current resources should be reassigned and where additional resources are needed to consistently and timely execute internal control activities.
-During the first quarter, a SEC reporting manger was added to the accounting department and management plans to hire additional accounting staff during the year.
+During the first quarter of 2023, an SEC reporting manger was added to the accounting department and management plans to hire additional accounting staff during the remainder of the year.
 For more complex transactions and to the extent there is a lack of knowledge within the current accounting team, management plans to engage external professional firms to assist with such transactions as they arise, and to make additional hires and consulting arrangements as necessary.
+During the second quarter, management hired a consulting firm to act as the Company's co-sourced internal audit department and assist with the Company's SOX 404(b) readiness.
 The material weaknesses will not be considered remediated until remediated controls operate for a sufficient period of time and management has concluded that these controls are operating effectively.